drtaissa/drtaissa.github.io/cv.md

 [ADS list of papers]("https://ui.adsabs.harvard.edu/search/q=%20au")

 ## ORAL PRESENTATIONS
+* November 2024, “The secrets of intermediate-mass AGB stars unveiled through astrochemistry”, Stars in Brisbane, Brisbane, Australia
+* July 2024, “The Salty and Dusty Winds of Intermediate-mass AGB stars”, ACES: Advances in Cool Evolved Stars, Melbourne, Australia
+* July 2024, “Molecular tracers of binaries containing AGB stars”, Annual Scientific Meeting of the Astronomical Society of Australia, Online, Australia
+* June 2024, “The curious case of OH 30.1 -0.7”, ASTRO 3D Science Legacy Meeting, Sydney, Australia
+* April 2024, “A plethora of molecules in AGB stellar winds”, Seminar, University of Southern Queensland, Springfield, Australia
+* April 2024, “Using chemistry to constrain a (highly eccentric) binary orbit”, Seminar, University of Southern Queensland, Toowoomba, Australia
 * February 2024, invited, *“Beyond gravity: What can Phantom and MCFOST models tell us about observables in binary AGB systems”*, Joint Franco-Australian 5th Phantom and MCFOST Users Workshop, Melbourne, Australia
 * September 2023, *“Isotopic ratios from (sub)millimetre observations of AGB stars”*, Nuclei in the Cosmos XVII, Daejeon, South Korea
 * July 2023, *“Using astrochemistry to understand orbital properties of AGB stars”*, Annual Scientific Meeting of the Astronomical Society of Australia, Sydney, Australia